Frying Pan Guide: Choose, Use, & Care for Your Cookware

 • Gentle Does It (for non-stick/ceramic): Use soft sponges or cloths and mild dish soap.
 Avoid abrasive scrubbers, steel wool, or harsh chemicals that can scratch or degrade the non-stick surface.

-• Specific Needs: Remember to re-season cast iron and carbon steel after washing if soap was used or if the seasoning looks thin.
+• Specific Needs: to re-season cast iron and carbon steel after washing if soap was used or if the seasoning looks thin.
 For stainless steel, baking soda or specialized cleaners can tackle stubborn residue.

 Utensil Choices: Protect Your Investment